abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_2_Arrays/Lecture_2.md

 - echo%?: Most recently-run program secretly exit with.

-## Crytography
+## Cryptography

-- Art and sciense of encrypting, scrambling information.
+- Art and science of encrypting, scrambling information.

-- plaintext: The message it self in any lenguage.
+- Plaintext: The message it self in any language.

-- cipher: Algorithm for encrypting the plaintext.
+- Cipher: Algorithm for encrypting the plaintext.

-- ciphertext: The plaintext encrypted with the cipher.
+- Ciphertext: The plaintext encrypted with the cipher.

 - Key: A way to decode te ciphertext with a "key" on how to decode it.

-- decrypytion: The way of decrypting the code.
+- Decryption: The way of decrypting the code.